kiSmetZz28/CESAL/README.md

 ### Models

-**EM-AT — the base learner.** An Anomaly Transformer trained on normal sequences only.
-Its Anomaly Attention scores each sequence by the divergence between a _series association_ (global dependencies) and a _prior association_ (local adjacency), combined with reconstruction error.
-EM-AT adds **EM-GMM automated thresholding** — a Gaussian mixture fitted to the score distribution sets the cut-off from the estimated normal proportion, so no per-device tuning is needed.
-Code: [cesal_core/models/](cesal_core/models/), [cesal_core/utils/energy.py](cesal_core/utils/energy.py).
+**EM-AT — the base learner.** Its Anomaly Attention scores each sequence by the divergence between a _series association_ (global dependencies) and a _prior association_ (local adjacency), combined with reconstruction error.
+EM-AT adds **EM-GMM-based automated thresholding** — a Gaussian mixture fitted to the score distribution sets the cut-off from the estimated normal proportion, so no per-device tuning is needed.

 **BAT — the cloud detector.** A single EM-AT is sensitive to its training sample and hyperparameters, especially for rare anomalies.
-BAT bags **81** EM-AT learners, each on a bootstrap subset with a different configuration (epochs, loss weight, encoder depth, batch size), each with its own EM-GMM threshold, combined by majority vote.
-Code: [training_pipeline/](training_pipeline/), [cesal_inference_pipeline/lad_bat_cloud.py](cesal_inference_pipeline/lad_bat_cloud.py).
+BAT ensembles **81** EM-AT learners, each on a bootstrap subset with a different configuration (epochs, loss weight, encoder depth, batch size), each with its own EM-GMM threshold, combined by majority vote.

-**Q-BAT — the edge detector.** BAT is too heavy for edge hardware.
-Q-BAT keeps **3** learners and quantizes them with TorchAO (8-bit activations, 4-bit weights), exporting each as an ExecuTorch `.pte` program — ensemble robustness at a size a Raspberry Pi can run.
-Code: [quantization/qbat_export.py](quantization/qbat_export.py), [cesal_inference_pipeline/lad_qbat_edge.py](cesal_inference_pipeline/lad_qbat_edge.py).
+**Q-BAT — the edge detector.** For efficient edge-side inference, Q-BAT keeps **3** learners and quantizes them with TorchAO (8-bit activations, 4-bit weights), exporting each as an ExecuTorch program — ensemble robustness at a size a Raspberry Pi can run.

 **LLM classifier.** Qwen2.5-14B-Instruct by default.
 Retrieved reference sequences plus open-set decision rules label each detected sequence as one of 10 known HDFS anomaly types or unknown, which then selects a response workflow.
-Code: [incident_response/](incident_response/).

 ### Framework Overview